rittikbasu/website/README.md

 # Digital Home of Rittik Basu

-This website is made with Next JS + Tailwind CSS and deployed on Vercel
+This website is made with Next.js + Tailwind CSS and deployed on Vercel

 ## Features